5 things to know about Matthew Barney: Redoubt

-The waiting is over.
-On 19 May the doors to our Hayward Gallery reopened, and waiting beyond them you can find Matthew Barney: Redoubt.
+On 19 May the doors to our Hayward Gallery finally reopened, and waiting beyond them you could find Matthew Barney: Redoubt.

 As the exhibition opened, Hayward Gallery Senior Curator Cliff Lauson collated five things to know about the American artist’s first solo museum presentation in the UK in over a decade.

 Redoubt is Matthew Barney’s latest multi-faceted project that has been years in the making.